A Note on Parallel Distinguishability of two Quantum Operations: Necessity of Conjecture

 Thus, $\mathbf{x}\in {\rm Null}(A_{\alpha}^{\otimes N})$ if and only if $\mathbf{x}\in {\rm Null}(\tilde{A}_{\alpha}^{\otimes N})$.
 Additionally, if $\mathbf{x}$ is real,

 So, $\hat x_{j_1 \cdots j_N} = \hat x_{2-j_1 \cdots 2-j_N}$.
 Thus, we can assume that $x_{i_1i_2\cdots i_n}=x_{(2-i_1)(2-i_2)\cdots (2-i_N)}$.

-By the above proposition and the discussion in Section 2, we see that the system $A_\alpha^{\otimes N} \bx = 0$ has a nontrivial nonnegative solution if and only if the system $C_{\alpha,N}\mathbf{y}=0$ has a nontrivial nonnegative solution $\by$.
+By the above proposition and the discussion in Section 2, we see that the system $A_\alpha^{\otimes N} \bx = 0$ has a non-trivial nonnegative solution if and only if the system $C_{\alpha,N}\mathbf{y}=0$ has a non-trivial nonnegative solution $\by$.
 We have the following.